486DX2-boomer/Smallforce/README.md

 ## Setup

-**Smallforce is tested and working only on Pharo 10.
-Newer versions of Pharo contain certain changes that break Smallforce's dependencies.**

-Load a Pharo 10 image and evaluate this command in a Playground:
+Load a Pharo image and evaluate this command in a Playground:

 ```Smalltalk